General-Meow/learning-terraform/README.md

   - file uploads
   - remote exec
   - configuration management tools
+- In order for you to do run provisionors you need access so using key pair or a connection will work
+  - to create a key pair its as simple as `ssh-keygen -f terraform_key`
 - Chef has some integration to install software on the provitioned resources
 - Ansible integration is not as good
 - To upload and execute scriptes on the new instances, you would use a provisioner